decalage2/balbuzard/README.md

 - search for string or regular expression patterns
 - default set of patterns for malware analysis: IP addresses, e-mail addresses, URLs, typical EXE strings, common file headers, various malware strings
+- optional use of the Yara engine and Yara rules as patterns
-- includes Yara signatures from the [Malware Analyst's Cookbook](https://code.google.com/p/malwarecookbook) (capabilities, packer and magic)
+- includes Yara signatures from the [Malware Analyst's Cookbook](https://code.google.com/p/malwarecookbook) (capabilities, packer and magic), [signsrch](http://aluigi.altervista.org/mytoolz.htm#signsrch)/[clamsrch](http://code.google.com/p/clamsrch/) (standard encryption constants) and [AlienVault Labs](https://github.com/AlienVault-Labs/AlienVaultLabs) (malware signatures such as APT1).
 - easily extensible with new patterns in python scripts and Yara rules
-- optional use of the Yara engine and Yara rules as patterns
 - CSV output
-- batch analysis of multiple files/folders
+- batch analysis of multiple files/folders on disk or within zips
 - command-line tool or python module
 - can open malware in password-protected zip files without writing to disk
 - pure python 2.x, no dependency or compilation